-A company limited by guarantee could be described as a halfway house between a partnership, where every partner is liable for the debts of the partnership, on the one hand, and a limited company, with shares, on the other hand.
+A company limited by guarantee could be described as a business structure that is a halfway house between a partnership, where every partner is liable for the debts of the partnership, on the one hand, and a limited company, with shares, on the other hand.

 - it is not appropriate for a limited number of shareholders to have the controlling power; or

 - where it may be inconvenient constantly to be transferring and recording changes of share ownership; or

 - where the organisation is not one where it is appropriate for its members personally to own any share in the assets of the business.

 Organisations that structure themselves as a company as limited by guarantee generally are run on a not-for-profit basis.
 You will find that charities are amongst the biggest users of this type of company set-up, along with schools, colleges, trade associations, social enterprises, societies, clubs and student unions.

 Since returning profit to shareholders is not a corporate goal, the incentive for members is to commit to the purposes and aims of the organisation rather than for any personal gain.